iamvineettiwari/go-distributed-queue/Readme.md

 - [ ] Implement WAL
 - [ ] Implement offset management at client
 - [ ] Improve client with more configurations
+- [ ] Refactor Server and Partitions for modularity
 - [ ] Improve test coverage

 ### Start Command